tidalmigrations/tidalmigrations.github.io/pages/tidal tools/analyze_database.md

 2. Now that you have activated the Database Analyze feature, You need to install, configure and authenticate via Tidal Tools.
 Make sure you follow these guides.
   - How to [install](tidal-tools.html#install) Tidal Tools.
   - Install Tidal Tools [dependencies](tidal-tools.html#dependencies).
-  - Make sure you can [connect](tidal-tools.html#connecting-to-the-api) with your workspace using Tidal Tools
+  - Make sure you can [connect](tidal-tools.html#connecting-to-the-api) with your workspace using Tidal Tools.
+  - As a last step, You should run the [tidal doctor](troubleshooting.html#tidal-doctor) command to verify that your environment has been configured properly.

 3. Tidal Tools will need a YAML configuration file with values and credentials needed to connect to your database.
 You can check this [section](#create-your-database-configuration-file) for more information on how to create such a file.
 4. Configure your Database to allow access to Tidal Tools.
 This [section](#configuring-a-user) will walk you through the creation of a `tidal` user and granting the necessary permissions.